Stirzaker History, Family Crest & Coats of Arms

 - Elizabeth Stirzaker, aged 33, who settled in America from Preston, England, in 1908

-- Leopold Stirzaker, aged 22, who emigrated to America from Preston, England, in 1910
+- Leopold Stirzaker, aged 22, who immigrated to America from Preston, England, in 1910

 - Joseph Stirzaker, aged 24, who landed in America from Cromford, England, in 1911

-- Eliza Stirzaker, aged 40, who emigrated to the United States from Preston, England, in 1915
+- Eliza Stirzaker, aged 40, who immigrated to the United States from Preston, England, in 1915

-- Harold Stirzaker, aged 20, who emigrated to the United States, in 1923
+- Harold Stirzaker, aged 20, who immigrated to the United States, in 1923

 - Nic Stirzaker (b.
 1991), English-born, Australian rugby union footballer who plays for Melbourne Rising (2014-)